-TRAINING PLAN Type of client Served: Adults Geriatric Adolescents Children Families Other: Description of population served (i.e., SMI, trauma, homeless) Supervision Plan: Individual Supervision Hours/ week: ☐With Primary Supervisor ☐With Delegated Supervisor Supervision Pani.
-Group Supervision Hours/ week: □With Primary Supervisor □With Delegated Supervisor Work Schedule: Hours worked per week: Length of time 1 year 2 years Other: WOIX Schedule.
-Clients seen per week: AB with site?
-Stipend/Salary?
-Yes No Briefly Describe Duties Expected of Student: 1
+TRAINING PLAN Type of client Served: Adults Geriatric Adolescents] Children] Families] Other: Description of population served (i.e., SMI, trauma, homeless) Supervision Dlan- Individual Supervision Hours/ week: With Primary Supervisor Supervision Plan: Group Supervision With Hours/week: With h Primary Supervisor h Delegated Supervisor Work Schedule: Hours worked per week: Length of time 1 year 2 years WOIX Schedule: Clients seen per week: commitment with site?
+Other: Stipend/Salary?
+Briefly Describe Duties Expected of Student:

 Pacifica requires students to attend internship sites which are organized psychological service units providing professional psychological services to individuals, families, or groups designated as clients by the psychological services unit.
-"Psychological services" includes, but is not restricted to: diagnosis, prevention, treatment, and amelioration of psychological problems and emotional and mental disorders of individuals and groups.
-Psychological treatment means the use of psychological methods in a professional relationship to assist one or more individuals to acquire greater human effectiveness or to modify feelings, conditions, attitudes and behavior which are emotionally, intellectually, or socially ineffectual or maladiustive.
+"Psychological services" includes, but is not restricted to: diagnosis, prevention, treatment, and amelioration of psychological profilems and emotional and mental disorders of individuals and groups.
+Psychological methods in a professional relationship to assist one or more individuals to acquire greater human effectiveness or to modify feelings, conditions, attitudes and behavior which are emotionally, intellectually, or socially ineffectual or maladjustive.